dinomatic/docs.dinomatic.com/content/docs/kemoku/widgets.md

 Here are the widgets available in Kemoku plugin that you can use:

-- Single Kemoku Review Widget
+- Kemoku Review Widget
-- Multiple Kemoku Reviews Widget
+- Kemoku Reviews Widget

 ![kemoku-widgets](https://media.dinomatic.com/images/docs/kemoku/kemoku-widgets.png)